To find out more, including how to control cookies, see here:

 FORD MOTOR COMPANY CUTS MANUFACTURING ENERGY BY OVER 22 TRILLION BTU WOW!!

 With about 163,000 employees and about 70 plants worldwide, the company’s automotive brands include Ford, Lincoln and Mercury.
 They are actually being silent on how much they have saved in total manufacturing emissions.
 The Green Living Guy says let’s find out what they have done (FYI, I got NO MONEY from Ford to do this story!!!)

 While in Detroit for the North American International Auto Show courtesy of Ford (travel, not compensation) we all met with Sue Cischke, Group Vice President of Sustainability, Environment and Safety Engineering.
-During her quick but poignant presentation, I was alarmed to see a certain graph (yeah, don’t start saying I’m a loser, but it just stood out like a sore thumb) that they cut emissions since 2003.
-After looking at the graph that looked something like this, it shows about a 22 Trillion BTU CUT in energy use.
+It was during her quick but poignant presentation that i became alarmed by a certain graph.
+Yeah, don’t start saying I’m a loser, but it just stood out like a sore thumb.
+The graph indicates that they’ve cut emissions since 2003—about a 22 Trillion BTU CUT in energy use.

 Based on this number I believe it’s important to show some of the examples of how they cut energy use.

 Solar Energy For Electric Cars

 Currently, Ford is working to install a new 500-kilowatt solar panel system at its Michigan facility.
 The system will help generate renewable energy for the production of Ford’s all-new Focus and Focus Electric cars.
 Ten new electric vehicle charging stations on the property will be used to recharge the electric trucks that transport parts between adjacent facilities.

 When installation is complete next year, Michigan Assembly will also boast Michigan’s largest solar power generation system.
 Even the several EV charging stations that make for greener and more sustainable manufacturing.